CMSgov/CMCS-DSG-DSS-Certification-Staging/FAQs/readme.md

 Please visit the [CEF Tips and Best Practices]({{site.baseurl}}/Conditions for Enhanced Funding/CEF Tips/) page on GitHub for additional tips and best practices.

-### Q: What is the recommended timeline for addressing privacy and security during the Design, Development, and Implementation (DDI) and Maintenance and Operations (M&O)?
+### Q17: What is the recommended timeline for addressing privacy and security during Design, Development, and Implementation (DDI) and Maintenance and Operations (M&O)?
-A: CMS recommends the following:
+A: CMS recommends the following timeline for addressing privacy and security:
-- **System Security Plan (SSP)** – must be drafted early in the DDI as it is included in the SCA and maintained throughout M&O.
+- **System Security and Privacy Plan (SSPP)** – must be drafted early in the DDI because it is included in the Security Control Assessment (SCA) and maintained throughout M&O.
-- **Security Control Assessment (SCA)** – must be completed prior to go-live and the Security and Privacy Assessment Report (SAR) provided for ORR evidence.
-SCA must be completed biennially unless following Affordable Care Act (ACA) Administering Entity (AE) then annually.
+- **Security Control Assessment (SCA)** - must be completed before go-live, and the Security and Privacy Assessment Report (SAR) must be provided for ORR evidence.
+Going forward, the SCA must be completed biennially unless the state is following the Affordable Care Act (ACA) Administering Entity (AE).
+Then, the state must complete it annually.
-- **Penetration Test** – must be complete prior to go-live.
-Penetration testing must be completed biennially (strongly recommending annually) unless following ACA AE then annually.
+- **Penetration Test** – must be completed before go-live.
+Penetration testing must be completed biennially (CMS strongly recommends annual Pen testing) unless the state is following ACA AE, then the state must complete it annually.
 - **Vulnerability Scans** – must be completed continuously (recommend monthly) throughout DDI and M&O.
-- **Plan of Action & Milestone (POA&M)** – must be updated throughout DDI and M&O with all vulnerabilities, including at minimum those from the penetration test, SCA, vulnerability scans, and disaster recovery findings.
-Recommend using the Affordable Care Act (ACA) Administering Entity (AE) POA&M template.
+- **Plan of Action & Milestones (POA&M)** – must be updated throughout DDI and M&O and address all vulnerabilities, including, at minimum, those from the Penetration testing, SCA, vulnerability scans, and disaster recovery findings.
+CMS recommends using the ACA AE POA&M template.
-- **Disaster Recovery & Business Continuity Plan** – must be drafted early in the DDI as it is included in the SCA.
-The plans must be reviewed yearly throughout DDI and M&O.
+- **Disaster Recovery and Business Continuity Plan** - these plans must be drafted early in the DDI as an element of the SCA and reviewed yearly throughout DDI and M&O.
-- **Disaster Recovery Test** – strongly recommended to be performed yearly throughout DDI and M&O.  A test must be completed prior to go-live.
+- **Disaster Recovery Test** – strongly recommended to be completed yearly throughout DDI and M&O. A DR test should be completed before go-live.

 ***